astorfi/TensorFlow-World/codes/2-basics_in_machine_learning/linear_regression/README.rst

 Linear Regression
 ==================

 This document is dedicated to explain how to run the python script for this tutorial.
-The documentation is available `Here <Documentationlinearregression_>`_.
+The documentation is available `here <Documentationlinearregression_>`_.
 Alternatively you can check this ``Linear Regression using TensorFlow`` `blog post <blogpostlinearregression_>`_ for futher details.

 .. _blogpostlinearregression: http://www.machinelearninguru.com/deep_learning/tensorflow/machine_learning_basics/linear_regresstion/linear_regression.html